Ski fitness: how to get fit for the slopes

 It’s common for people to hit the snow unprepared and then find themselves tired halfway through their holiday.
 Whether you’re a veteran skier/snowboarder or a beginner, engaging in specific prehab training will improve your overall fitness, balance and can even improve your technique.

-Here at PSM I teamed up with our pilates instructor, Vanessa Wong Tai, to develop a set of basic strength exercises that will prepare your body for the snow.
+Here at Pure Sports Medicine we’ve developed a set of basic strength exercises that will prepare your body for the snow.
 Whether you ski or snowboard, these will strengthen the main muscle groups engaged in both snow sports.

 • Focus – Gluteals, Quads, Torso control